gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-04/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - NEW MODULE: We've added a module, [iam-user-password-policy](https://github.com/gruntwork-io/module-security/tree/master/modules/iam-user-password-policy) that makes it easy to use Terragrunt to create a password policy for your IAM Users.
+  - NEW MODULE: We&apos;ve added a module, [iam-user-password-policy](https://github.com/gruntwork-io/module-security/tree/master/modules/iam-user-password-policy) that makes it easy to use Terragrunt to create a password policy for your IAM Users.

 </div>